5K1PY/ToodleDoodle/Docs.md

 Frontend files and what they are used for (`html` files are in `templates/` and `js` in `static/js`):
  - `base.html` and `base.js` - Files used by all pages (non-changing code such as top bar or nojs warning)
+ - `settings.js` - handles settings hotkeys
+ and synchronises them with cookies
  - `index.html` - Welcome page
  - `new_poll.html` and `new_poll.js` - Page for creating poll
  - `poll.html` and `poll.js` - Poll page
  - `poll_formats.html` - Various poll formats for poll page
  - `edit_poll.html` and `edit_poll.js` - Page for editng poll
  - `closed_poll` - Page of a closed poll

+## Database
+The project uses PostgreSQL database.
+In the database are stored following tables:
+ - Polls - table of all polls
+ - Poll_options - stores options for each poll
+ - Poll_data - stores filled-in availabilty of
+ users in particular poll